College of Liberal Arts & Sciences

 Orton & Eugenia Hamby Scholarship

-Provides scholarship support for deserving students in the SAAH in the Studio division.
+Provides scholarship support for deserving students in the School of Art and Art History in the studio division.

 Hu Hung-shu Memorial Scholarship